-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII. adv Res tha sac BAL CULTURAL RESOURCES.
-Would the project cause a substantial verse change in the significance of a tribal cultural resource, defined in Public sources Code section 21074 as either a site, feature, place, cultural landscape t is geographically defined in terms of the size and scope of the landscape, red place, or object with cultural value to a California Native American tribe, I that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k); or \boxtimes b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII.
+TRIBAL CULTURAL RESOURCES.
+Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k); or b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

 a/b.
-On January 19, 2018, County Staff sent invitations to consult on the proposed project to Native American tribes who had a cultural interest in the area and who as of that date had requested to be invited to consult on projects, in accordance with the requirements of Public Resources Code section 21080.3.1.
-Yocha Dehe Wintun Nation responded in a letter dated January 25, 2018 that they were not aware of any known cultural resources near this project site and a cultural monitor is not needed.
-However, they recommended cultural sensitivity training for any project personnel prior to the start of project construction as required in mitigation measure TRI-1.
+On June 7, 2018, County Staff sent invitations to consult on the proposed project to Native American tribes who had a cultural interest in the area and who as of that date had requested to be invited to consult on projects, in accordance with the requirements of Public Resources Code section 21080.3.1.
+Two responses were received from the Yocha Dehe Wintun Nation and Middletown Rancheria, respectively.
+A site visit was conducted with tribal representatives on August 28, 2018 and the tribe stated that they are not aware of any known cultural resources near this project site and that a cultural monitor is not needed.
+However, cultural sensitivity training was requested prior to project commencement and is discussed further below.
 Impacts would be less than significant with the implementation of mitigation measure TRI-1.